 Henry Zuccarello is an award-winning composer, arranger, and trombonist hailing from Boston, Massachusetts.

+In 2021, as he graduated high school, Zuccarello received a YoungArts award in jazz composition, and won two DownBeat Student Music Awards in the Original Large Ensemble Composition and Jazz Arrangement categories.
 In 2023, Zuccarello’s transcription and engraving services were enlisted by the Celebrity Series of Boston for their Jazz Along the Charles festival.
 In the spring of 2024, Zuccarello arranged J. J. Johnson’s “Kelo” and “Boneology” for performances by renowned trombonists Steve Davis and Andre Hayward with the Oberlin Jazz Ensemble and Oberlin Jazz Trombone Choir, in celebration of Johnson’s centennial.
 In the fall of 2024, Zuccarello was selected to become a member of the prestigious Oberlin Sonny Rollins Jazz Ensemble and performed with the group at Dizzy’s Club at Jazz at Lincoln Center in January 2025.